Meadowlarke/Bibliography/Bibliography.md

 >**In this chapter, Kapchan use the case study of Sufi 'sama to define the "sound body"---her concept through which she analyzes the way that "the body" listens to, is affected by, and affects the sonic environment.**

-> p.
 33: Extended metaphor of body sounds at birth.
 "The body begins with sound, in sound."

-> p.
 33: Discussion of "Chora"

-> p.
 34: Discussions of the definition of "the body."
-> p.
 34: She "defines" the body: "A site of recognition, as evanescent materiality, a pliant ambiguity."

-> p.
 34: Thinking beyond mind/body dualism.

-> p.
 34: The "sound body"

-> p.
 34: Sufis

-> p.
 35: Sama' (supra-normal listening)

-> p.
 37: Philosophy of Ibn al-'Arabi and the Barazakh ("a change in ontological register.")

-> p.
 38: A discussion of the sound body using Sufi sama' as a case study.

-> p.
 39: Discussion of different kinds of bodies (legal body, fleshy body, sound body)

-> p.
 40: Affective dimensions and Hormonal interactions

-> p.
 40: Prostheses and music as prosthesis

-> p.
 41: Intramodal ontology.

-> p.
 41: Clearest definition of sound body: "The sound body is a material body that resonates (with) its environment, creating and conducting affect."

-> p.
 42: "Sound knowledge," or in other words, sound as a way of knowing

 ### Kawabata, Maiko.
 "The Aura of Stradivari's Violins." _As Parnassum_ 12, no 3 (2014): 61-x.